atul-github/oe-common-mixins/README.md

 ### Installation

 To use **AuditFieldMixin** in your project, you must include this package into your package.json as shown below.
 So when you do **npm install** this package(oe-common-mixins) will be made available.
 Please ensure the source of this package is right and updated.
-For now we will be using **evgit** as source.
-Also, please note that, to use this mixin, you project must be **oeCloud** based project.
+Also, please note that, to use this mixin, your project must be **oeCloud** based project.

 ```javascript